harmony-one/x/progress/alaina-furstenberg.md

 2023-11-01 Wed: Created wallpapers for thursday event showcasing x.country/voice ai.
 Mocked up red versions for voice AI app.
-Synced with Theo on team ChatGPT acccount.
+Synced with Theo on team ChatGPT acccount and a logo for 'Lend'.

 2023-10-31 Tue: Tested variety of custom instructions to override "As an AI" "As of my last update" etc. Failed to consistently have Whisper omit the phrases... all quantitative questions 'ie: What is the fed interest rate?
 Whats the avg rental price in SF' disregarded custom instructions & redirected me to 'up to date' information.
 Qualitative questions "Who is the most famous soccer player" listened to custom instructions.
 Posted on Reddit for further advice.
 Synced with Amanda/Theo to set team up on ChatGPT Premium